hansake/emonitor/README.md

 The presentation of measurements is done using PHP scripts.
 Graphics is presented using Scalable Vector Graphics (SVG).

-No there is also an interface between power monitor and Domoticz using MQTT in the directory:
+No there is also an interface between power monitor and Domoticz using MQTT in the directory: interface-MQTT-Domoticz

+The Python script